ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - In what cases would we *delete* an `UploadContext` aside from fixing some mistake?
 - Is it sufficient for the WPS/CRS to invalidate WorkPackages/Claims when they see via Kafka that an `UploadContext` is `CLOSED`?
 Or does the UOS need to make explicit calls?
+- Do we want to be able to handle the rare case where we need to grant upload access to another user after the upload context has already been created?

 ## Diagrams